elcolin/ft_irc/README.md

  This is our listening socket, it'll be listening for incoming connections and new client connections.

 # struct addrinfo / getaddrinfo
-Here we are going to see the use of getaddrinfo that will give us a list of addresses, but we need to make sure it delivers only compatible addresses, here is how to do so.
+We are going to see the use of getaddrinfo, who's objective is to give us a list of addresses, but we need to make sure it delivers only compatible addresses, here how to do so.

     struct addrinfo hints;
 This structure contains the following members: